 Performance remains, however, a major limitation of RP.
 Most RP implementations are based on libraries where the language runtime is agnostic to reactive abstractions.
 As a result, a number of aspects like change propagation, dependency tracking and memory management that could be specifically optimized can only benefit from general purpose optimization such as those provided by out of the box just in time compilers.
 Optimization at the virtual machine level has the potential to address these issues. go

-Supervisor: Dr. Guido Salvaneschi
+Supervisor: Prof. Dr. Guido Salvaneschi

 The STG group at TU Darmstadt has formalised the calculus of structured interactions (CoSI) and the type theory of Essential Multiparty Session Types (EMST) to describe and statically validate safe and deadlock free interactions in concurrent, distributed systems.
 Multiparty session types is a well-established type theory that is highly attracting the attention of the programming language and software engineering communities.